sickgreg/OpenIPC-Adaptive-Link/README.md

 copy to `/usr/bin` on OpenIPC camera and make it executable

-`ALink42c --help` for command line options
+`ALink42h --help` for command line options

-Copy `txprofiles.conf` to `/etc` (don't have power set too high for your card in here)
+Copy `txprofiles.conf` to `/etc` (Warning: contains tx power level settings.
+Don't set your specific device' power too high)

-(future) copy ALink.conf to `/etc` for general settings / custom mode-changing execution strings.
+Copy `alink.conf` to `/etc` for general settings / custom mode-changing execution strings.

+Note: It won't start up without those files

-I'm running `/usr/bin/ALink42c &` from `/etc/rc.local` startup script.
+I'm running `/usr/bin/ALink42h &` from `/etc/rc.local` startup script.
 You also need to run wfb_rx on the camera,

 eg